okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 1. Open the [OIN Manager](https://oinmanager.okta.com) and click **Start Submission Form**.

 1. Sign in to the OIN Manager with your Okta developer org credentials.
-Ensure that this org contains your developed app integration for submission.
+Ensure that this org contains your app integration for submission.

 1. Click **Add New Submission**.